School of Spiritual Direction

 Largest takeaway from this last decade: Our understanding of the spiritual life must evolve as we discover what faithfulness looks like for each new season of life.

-Sara recently moved to Amsterdam to expand our work in Europe.
-She currently serves as a teacher and board member, as well as a spiritual director in her own private practice to pastors, leaders, and spiritual directors.
-She dreams of creating a monastic space in Europe — offering hospitality, sanctuary, and healing.
-She loves companioning people in every season of the soul, helping them clarify their vocation.
+Sara is grateful to reside in Amsterdam and to guide our growing work in Europe, alongside her own private spiritual direction practice to pastors, leaders, and spiritual directors.
+She dreams of creating a monastic retreat space in Europe–offering hospitality, sanctuary, and healing.
+She loves companioning people in every season of the soul, helping them clarify their vocation and respond to God’s love from a deep place.

 Sara has a very full life!
-She enjoys: traveling, cooking/baking, writing, painting, wine with friends, live music, cycling, singing, reading, her 11 nieces and nephews, and lingering in slow mornings while staring at the birds.
+She enjoys: traveling, hiking, cooking/baking, writing, yoga, painting, wine with friends, live music, cycling, singing, reading (especially nerdy theology and Ignatian spirituality), her 12 nieces and nephews, and lingering in slow mornings while staring at the birds—especially her red canary, Karel (Carl).

 Lainie was drawn to the ministry of spiritual direction through her own desire for more of God in the midst of the highs and lows of pastoring the church she and her husband planted in 1986.
 Passing this gift on to pastors, lay leaders and any Christ-follower hungry for More is a singular joy.
 She also loves accompanying others as they seek deeper union with God through the Ignatian Spiritual Exercises, and providing compassionate soul care for those in personal or ministry crisis.
 Lainie trained at Sustainable Faith School of Spiritual Direction and has been an instructor there since 2015.